awkward-py/s-version3/src/pages/data-collection-policy.md

 ### More Secure Than Other Platforms

-<span style="color:red;">Your data is more secure with IT Off-Topics than *Instagram*.Social media platforms often collect vast amounts of data from various sources for advertising, but we only ask for the data necessary to improve your experience.
+<span style="color:red;">Your data is more secure with IT Off-Topics than *Instagram*. </span> Social media platforms often collect vast amounts of data from various sources for advertising, but we only ask for the data necessary to improve your experience.
 We **never sell or share your information** with third parties, ensuring greater privacy and security.
-With **IT Off-Topics**, your data is handled responsibly and transparently. </span>
+With **IT Off-Topics**, your data is handled responsibly and transparently.

 ## How We Use Your Data